Theory test advice

 Stirling, Suite 1A, Hillside House, Laurelhill Business Park, FK7 9JQ.

-It is recommended that the theory test is not taken until your driving lessons are well underway.
+It is recommended that the theory exam is not taken until your driving lessons are well underway.
 Around 25,000 people a year do not take their practical test because their theory pass certificate has run out.
-The theory pass certificate lasts for two years and its surprising how quickly time goes.
+The theory pass certificate lasts for two years, and it’s surprising how quickly time goes.
 Did most of these 25,000 people take their theory test too early?

 The practicalities of learning to drive and the theory of driving should go together.
 They are not two separate subjects; they are one of the same.
 Understanding that concept will help you to pass both theory & practical test with ease.

-You can book your theory test here.
-This is the official DVSA booking service.
+You can book your theory exam on the official DVSA booking service.

-Before you drive a car unaccompanied on a public road you will need to pass both a theory test and practical driving test.
+Before you drive a car unaccompanied on a public road you will need to pass both a theory and practical driving test.
 The theory test consists of two parts;

 - multiple-choice part